blbrodie/blbrodie.github.io/_posts/makefiles.md

     ...

 As you can see, our recipes can become quite complex once we have some requirements.
-Here, we have schema that has encryption enabled, so requires some configuration around that.
+Here, we have a schema that has encryption enabled, so it requires some configuration around that.
 Running these manually would be unproductive. `mysql-create` _only_ creates the container if the container doesn't already exist.
 I am using `||` to accomplish this.
 Furthermore, in `mysql-start`, `docker start` is idempotent, so if container is started, it will work just fine.
 The `while` loop checks that a process can connect to `mysql`, and if it cannot, it waits one second and attempts to check again.
 This is necessary as the `mysql` database process is not always available immediately, so we need to wait until it is up to connect to it.

 Without a Makefile in place, we simply would not have the freedom to get docker into our development workflow in a consistent manner.
 At best, we would have